 - MIDI Out

-- Moog Prodigy alike sound character is not too much distortion is used
+- Bold Moog Prodigy alike sound character (if used without too much distortion used)

 - Compact design, but full size keys

-- Not intuitive or labeled way to reach the second parameter mode
+- Not intuitive or labeled way to reach the very useful second parameter mode

 - Second parameter mode function Oberheim OB 8 alike not labeled (were they introduced after the design was fixed?)